Parre87/projekt1/README.md

 - __Navigation Bar__

 - At the top of the page is the navigation bar with displays fictional company Raja Tech as title.
 The top of the page is also linked to the two other pages "About us" and "Reach me".
-- The background color is in a dark grey color, the menu items are well contrasted and have a responsive design.
+- The background color is in a dark grey color (rgba 51, 51, 51, 0.8;), the menu items are well contrasted and have a responsive design.
 - The navigation bar is see-trough and you can see the background picture from https://unsplash.com/.

 ![Nav bar](https://github.com/Parre87/projekt1/blob/main/assets/images/Nav%20bar.png)